Megha-Papola/Real_Time_Audio_Sentiment_Analysis/README.md

 ---
 ## Dataset
-Dataset Name	Description
-CREMA-D	7,442 clips from 91 actors, with emotions: anger, disgust, fear, happy, neutral, and sad TESS	2,800 recordings from 2 female actors (7 emotions: happy, sad, angry, fear, disgust, pleasant surprise, neutral) SAVEE	480 recordings from 4 male actors with 7 emotions Custom	Preprocessed and augmented audio clips with extracted features (saved in features.csv)
+This project uses a combination of publicly available emotional speech datasets to train and evaluate the model:

+* **CREMA-D (Crowd-sourced Emotional Multimodal Actors Dataset):** Contains 7,442 audio clips from 91 actors.
+Emotions include anger, disgust, fear, happiness, neutral, and sadness.
+The recordings vary in sentence structure and intensity, providing diversity in speech patterns and emotional expression.

+* **TESS (Toronto Emotional Speech Set):** Comprises 2,800 recordings spoken by 2 female actors, portraying seven emotions — happy, sad, angry, fear, disgust, pleasant surprise, and neutral.
+It is widely used for benchmarking emotional speech models.

+* **SAVEE (Surrey Audio-Visual Expressed Emotion):** Includes 480 samples from 4 male speakers, each expressing 7 distinct emotions.
+This dataset adds variety in gender and expression.

+* **Custom Preprocessed Dataset:** Features from the above datasets were extracted and stored in features.csv, including Zero Crossing Rate, MFCCs, Chroma, RMS Energy, and more.
+This processed data is used for training and inference within the app.

 ##  Model Overview